b-star-fellowship/b-star-fellowship.github.io/jobs.md

 ### 1. Immediately upon receiving an offer from company [XXX]
  - For each HIGH priority company [YYY] that you're already in the pipeline for, email the person you've been corresponding with saying something like "Hey there!
 I just want to let you know that I've received an attractive job offer from another company.
 I'm still really excited about [YYY] and if possible would love to continue the process to see if we're a good fit."

- - Apply to the remaining HIGH priority companies that same day, to get started in their process ASAP.
+ - Apply to the remaining HIGH priority companies that you would prefer to company [XXX], to get started within their processes ASAP.

+ -

 ### 2. Evaluating offers (with example)
  - Your offer will have 3 parts:  Salary, Equity, and Benefits.
 Equity is ownership in the company, but requires a little math to properly value.